 2007 National Parenting Publications Awards (NAPPA) Children’s Products

 “Kadair’s homespun collages . . . prove to be a tasty medium . . .
 Youngsters may well be inspired to put together their own art projects celebrating their favorite dishes.”

 “A pleasing addition to Louisiana lore and a fun, light note for a unit on the state.”

-Red beans, po' boys, gumbo, jambalaya, catfish, crawfish, and beignets are foods most Louisianians have grown up eating, but for nonnatives and visitors, these new words and tastes are a discovery upon their arrival in New Orleans, Lafayette, Shreveport, or Baton Rouge.
-In Today Is Monday in Louisiana, singer/songwriter Johnette Downing adapts a longtime Louisiana song for everyone's enrichment.
-Now, kids all over the country can "come and eat it up!"
+Red beans, po’ boys, gumbo, jambalaya, catfish, crawfish, and beignets are foods most Louisianians have grown up eating, but for nonnatives and visitors, these new words and tastes are a discovery upon their arrival in New Orleans, Lafayette, Shreveport, or Baton Rouge.
+In Today Is Monday in Louisiana, singer and songwriter Johnette Downing adapts a popular Louisiana song for everyone’s enjoyment.
+Now, kids all over the country can “come and eat it up!”

-Told with delicious repetition, this chronological culinary journey takes readers through the days of the week, as one Louisiana dish after another is served up.
-Monday, it's red beans, Tuesday it's po' boys, Wednesday it's gumbo, and on it goes through Sunday, when New Orleans' favorite breakfast treat, beignets, are enjoyed with a warm cup of café au lait.
-The glossary at the end of the book explains the origins and ingredients of the dishes and includes even more new words like "okra," "sassafras," and "lagniappe."
+Told with delicious repetition, this chronological culinary journey takes readers through the days of the week, describing one Louisiana dish a day.
+On Monday there are red beans to eat and on Tuesday, po’ boys.
+On Wednesday gumbo is served, and on it goes through Sunday, when New Orleans’ favorite breakfast treat—beignets—are enjoyed with a warm cup of café au lait.
+The glossary at the end of the book explains the origins and ingredients of the dishes and includes even more new words, like okra, sassafras, and lagniappe.
 A recipe for red beans and rice is included, encouraging readers to begin their week the Louisiana way!